Children’s hearing test - how and when?

 How and when a child should be tested depends on a number of factors including genetic predisposition for hearing impairment and whether the child has been exposed to certain risk factors.

+There are several ways to do a pediatric hearing test.
 Some of the hearing tests may be used for children of all ages, while others are used based on the child's age and level of understanding.

-Testing the newborn
+Hearing test for the newborn

 Hearing screening of newborns before they leave the hospital or maternity ward is becoming a common practise.
 It is important that the child's hearing loss is diagnosed before 3 months of age.
 A baby with a hearing loss present at birth should start treatment before the age of 6 months, which is an important time for speech and language development.
 Children whose hearing loss is identified early and who receive early intervention are found to function at the level of their peers by the time they enter school.